NVIDIA/aistore/docs/etl.md

 #### Specification YAML file

-Specification of an ETL should be in form of YAML file.
+Specification of an ETL should be in the form of a YAML file.
-It is required to follow Kubernetes [Pod template format](https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates) and contain all necessary fields to start the Pod.
+It is required to follow the Kubernetes [Pod template format](https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates) and contain all necessary fields to start the Pod.

 ##### Required or additional fields